 GO/THEATER: New Jersey Repertory Company, West Long Branch

-Over the past 17 seasons, this modest Professional Theater has produced over 100 plays – 61 of them World Premiers.
+Over the past 17 seasons, this modest New Jersey Repertory Company professional theater has produced over 100 plays – 61 of them World Premiers.
 If you plan to be in town Thursday-Sunday, check out the website to see if the current performance suits your fancy.
 If so, GO.

 Restaurants in Long Branch NJ

-Right on the beach, this upscale eatery turns into a crazy-busy club in the summer, with dozens of palm trees imported from Florida lining the outside deck and a hipster pool on the roof.
+Right on the beach, the upscale Avenue turns into a crazy-busy club in the summer, with dozens of palm trees imported from Florida lining the outside deck and a hipster pool on the roof.
 But in the off-season, a fireplace warms the large white room, turning the vast mosaic floored space into a cozy escape from the cold.

 HOT DOGS: Windmill Long Branch

-You can’t miss this iconic structure on Ocean Avenue.
+You can’t miss this iconic structure on Ocean Avenue, home to Windmill since 1963.
 The hot dogs are so good, Windmill ships their own brand around the country.

 EAT: Locals Recommend

 Choose your own “slab of meat,” at the innovative Butcher’s Block.
-Lobster Rigatoni and Spicy Tuna lead the hit parade at 100 Ocean.
-Norah’s Irie for fresh fish and fantastic Caribbean food.
+Trama’s Trattoria for great Italian, Norah’s Irie for fresh fish and fantastic Caribbean food.
+And, The Whitechapel Project for fresh-brewed beer and great pub food in a cool space.

 Where to Stay in Long Branch